CredLancer/SuperLancers/README.md

 - `Credlancer_Update` has contracts and all logic related to public payments

-Future works: Public and Private payment methods SuperLancersZK will support both public and private payments in the future.
+Public and Private payment methods
+ SuperLancersZK supports both public and private payments.

 ----------------------------------------------------------------
 ### Private Payment methods